Marcos Falopa: East Bengal

 On 12 June 2013, Falopa succeeded Trevor Morgan as the manager of East Bengal ahead of John van Loen and Rodolfo Zapata.
 He was assisted by his son Americo Falopa as the goalkeeping coach and physical trainer.
 His first assignment was to maintain the club's winning run in the AFC Cup.
 He was also approached by rivals Mohun Bagan to become the technical director of their youth academy.
 The father-son duo joined the team, known by their colours, Red and Gold, in July.

 He won his first match against Semen Padang of Indonesia in the 2013 AFC Cup semi-final, maintaining the team's winning streak.

 Falopa resigned from his position at East Bengal on 13 November 2013; Armando Colaco replaced him the next day.

 Barbados

-Falopa was appointed coach of the Barbados team in 2014 and remained there a year, until his resignation following the embarrassing face elimination in Aruba in the second round of qualifying for the FIFA World Cup 2018.
+Falopa was appointed Technical Director of the Barbados Football Association and Head Coach of the Barbados team in 2014 and remained there a year, until his resignation following the elimination in the second round of qualifying for the FIFA World Cup 2018.